hotwax/mantle-netsuite-connector/upgrade/upgrade_upcomming/upgradeSteps.md

     2. Follow the client specific manual if any.
     3. Check the Nifi flows if configured.

 ### Service job.
+1. **generate_CreateOrderFeed**
-1. New service job is created to create the orders from hotwax to netsuite.
+   1. New service job is created to create the orders from hotwax to NetSuite.
-2. import the job data and configure the required parameters in the service job.
+   2. Import the job data and configure the required parameters in the service job.

 ### System message type
-1. New system message type and system message type parameter is added.
+- PosCashOrderItemsFeed
+  - Import the data from the respective custom repository to add the groovy file in for create order feed.
+  - Add the path of the groovy file in the system message type parameter.
 - NetSuiteOrderItemsFeed
-- NetSuitePOSOrderItemsFeed
+  - Import the data from the respective custom repository to add the groovy file in for create order feed.
-2. configure the send path in the system message type as per the required directory path.
+  - Add the path of the groovy file in the system message type parameter.